 - Accessible meeting rooms and offices

-A customer with a disability that is accompanied by guide dog, service animal or service dog will be allowed on the premises.
+3. Guide Dogs and Service Animals: A customer with a disability that is accompanied by guide dog or service animal will be allowed on the premises.

-- The customer that is accompanied by a guide dog, service dog and/or service animal is responsible for maintaining care and control of the animal at all times
+- The customer that is accompanied by a guide dog, or service animal is responsible for maintaining care and control of the animal at all times

-- If a health and safety concern presents itself, for example in the form of an extreme allergy to the animal, ISG will make reasonable efforts to meet the needs of all individuals.
+- If a health and safety concern presents itself, for example in the form of an extreme allergy to the animal, ISI will make reasonable efforts to meet the needs of all individuals.

-- If it is not readily apparent that the animal is being used by the customer for reasons relating to their disability, ISG may request verification from the customer
+- If it is not readily apparent that the animal is being used by the customer for reasons relating to their disability, ISI may request verification from the customer

-- Verification can be in the form of a letter from a physician
+- Verification can be in the form of a letter from a regulated health professional

 - Certificate of training from a recognized guide dog or service animal training school

-If a customer with a disability is accompanied by a support person, ISG will ensure that both persons are allowed to enter the premises together and that the customer is not prevented from having access to the support person
+4. Support Persons: If a customer with a disability is accompanied by a support person, ISI will ensure that both persons are allowed to enter the premises together and that the customer is not prevented from having access to the support person

 - Notice will be posted of the disruption